hetu-project/HIPs/HIPS/hip-1.md

 A HIP must be a clear and complete description of the initiaitive.
 A single initiaitive is highly recommended that contain a single key proposal or new idea.
 ## HIP Types
-There are several different types of HIP, `a` `b` `c` used to distinguish different levels of HIP, and their processes will correspondingly be different.
+There are several different types of HIP, `A` `B` `C` used to distinguish different levels of HIP, and their processes will correspondingly be different.

-### HIP-a: Core
+### HIP-A: Communication layer
 Proposals that affects the upgrade and major updates of all nodes within the Hetu network.
 It is necessary to fork the key components of Hetu (such as logical clock), cryptographic algorithms, and interfaces etc.

-### HIP-b: Extensions & Middleware
+### HIP-B: Middleware & Extensions
 Including proposals around client API/RPC specifications;the extension of data structure,network protocol and interfaces, existing network nodes can obtain locality capabilities (such as local ledgers, distributed key management, causal social networks, etc.) by upgrading their code without affecting the logic of underlying protocols and core components; using existing components to build application infrastructure, supporting building of cohort network and seamless access to Hetu Network.

-### HIP-c: Application-level standards and schemes
+### HIP-C: Application-level standards and schemes
 Including proposals on applications and standards, these proposals provide users with innovative capabilities through the use of Hetu protocol, underlying extensions, data structures, and network transmission capabilities.

 ## Work Flow